particle-iot/docs/src/content/tutorials/cellular-connectivity/billing.md

 <Add a screenshot of the data usage sparkline>

 It's important to note that the estimated cost represents data used *up to that point in time*, as opposed to a projection until the end of the billing period.
-In addition, reported data usage may be up to 1 hour behind, so don't expect to see the data used by an over-the-air flash right away.
+In addition, reported data usage between 1 hour and 36 hours behind, so don't expect to see the data used by an over-the-air flash right away.

 ## How to Reduce Your Bill
 You can reduce your monthly cost in two main ways.
 One is by setting your data limit lower.
 This will make sure that your bill will never be much higher than you expect (allowing for taxes and fees).
 It's also a bit abrupt.
 Your device will lose connection and the behavior will change unless you've written in offline behavior.